hhc1997/MSCN/README.md

 <img src="https://github.com/hhc1997/MSCN/blob/main/meta-update.jpg"/>

 ## Datasets
 We follow [NCR](https://github.com/XLearning-SCU/2021-NeurIPS-NCR) to obtain image features and vocabularies.
 Our method needs an extra meta-data set to guide the training.
 For Flickr30K and MS-COCO, it can be splited from training set or validation set.
 For Conceptual Captions contains real noise, it can only be splited from validtion set.
+We provide the processed features of meta-data in https://drive.google.com/drive/folders/1XnGr7S-rXRfDbdeIF0QmTJV8kQFHx71-?usp=share_link.

 ## Training and Testing